pytest-dev/pyfakefs/docs/usage.rst

 Test Scenarios
 --------------
-There are several approaches to implementing tests using ``pyfakefs``.
+There are several approaches for implementing tests using ``pyfakefs``.

 Patch using fake_filesystem_unittest
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~